-Financial assets at fair value through profit or loss comprised of debt securities listed in Hong Kong and outside Hong Kong, listed equity securities in Hong Kong and outside Hong Kong and unlisted fund investments (the "Financial Assets").
+The financial assets at fair value through profit or loss comprised of various categories of securities, they include debt securities listed in Hong Kong and outside Hong Kong, listed equity securities in Hong Kong and outside Hong Kong and unlisted fund investments (the "Financial Assets").
 All the Financial Assets are liquid stocks and the Company intends to hold them as short-term investments.
 The Company has its treasury investment policy in place for the purpose of provision of the authority and guidelines to the Directors and management to undertake investment of surplus funds for the prudent management and control of risk in their investment portfolios.
 The acquisitions of the Financial Assets were conducted for the purpose of treasury activities of the Group and in accordance with the treasury investment policy of the Company.
-All the Financial Assets were acquired from independent third parties of the Company.
-As at 31 December 2015, the assets ratio of each of the Financial Assets did not exceed 5% (as defined in the Listing Rules).
-During the year under review, fair value loss on financial assets at fair value through profit or loss amounted to approximately HK\$103.7 million (2014: HK\$17.8 million).
+All the Financial Assets were acquired from respective independent third parties.
+At 31 December 2016, the assets ratio (as defined in the Listing Rules) of each of the Financial Assets did not exceed 5%.